microsoft/MLOS/README.md

 The development environment for MlosCore uses `conda` to ease dependency management.

+### Devcontainer

+For a quick start, you can use the provided [VSCode devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration.

+Simply open the project in VSCode and follow the prompts to build and open the devcontainer and the conda environment and additional tools will be installed automatically inside the container.

+### Manually

 > See Also: [`conda` install instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 >
 > Note: to support Windows we rely on some pre-compiled packages from `conda-forge` channels, which increases the `conda` solver time during environment create/update.